 In June of 1993 COL Devine joined the Massachusetts Army National Guard.
 He was assigned as the Company Fire Support Officer, for the 1/101st FA, 42d Infantry Division, Lynn, MA.
 COL Devine continued his education which paved his path into the Finance Branch.
 In December 1994 he began his career in Army Finance and was assigned to the 747th Finance Detachment, Somerville, Massachusetts as the Detachment Commander, where he was promoted to Captain in May 1995.
 In February 1998 he served in the United State Property and Fiscal Office, (USPFO), State Area Command (STARC), Milford, Massachusetts as a Finance Accounting Officer until July 1999.
 COL Devine was deployed with the 726th Finance Battalion as the Commander in support of Operation Enduring Freedom within Afghanistan where his battalion disbursed more than $2B in funds.
 When he returned in 2008 he was accepted into the AGR program as the Executive Officer 151st Regional Support Group and after one year became the J8 Director USPFO where he remained until May 2012.
 In May 2012 he became The United States Property and Fiscal Officer for the National Guard Bureau in Massachusetts and was placed on Title 10.

 Maura McGowan Yanosick is the Intake Manager at Homes for Our Troops.
 The founder of the Eastern Massachusetts Chapter of Blue Star Mothers of America, and former Blue to Gold Liaison and National Historian for the Blue Star Mothers of America, Maura has worked closely with Gold Star Families in Massachusetts and across the country.
-Maura also supports veterans and military families through her community service work.
-A teacher and Reading Specialist, Maura is the former Child & Youth Coordinator for the Massachusetts National Guard Family Program.
-The mother of three children; including a son who is a veteran, and the grandmother of two.
-Maura and her husband Rich live on the South Shore.
+Maura also supports veterans and military families through her community service work and was the recipient of the Massachusetts State Community Service Award from the Daughters of the American Revolution in September 2015.
+The former Child & Youth Coordinator for the Massachusetts National Guard Family Program, Maura is also a teacher and Reading Specialist.
+The mother of three grown children; including a son who is an Army veteran and Boston Fire Lt., and two daughters both working for non-profits; She is also “Grammy” to three grandchildren.
+Maura has been a member of the Board of Directors for the Massachusetts Military Heroes Fund since July, 2009.
+She and her husband Rich live on the South Shore.

 Executive Director, Diane Nealon, LICSW